-- An Activity is an industrial activity forming part of an installation.
-Different types of activity are listed within Schedule 1 of the PPC Regulations and are broadly broken down into industrial sectors.
-Other "associated" activities may also form part of an installation. - An Installation comprises not just any relevant unit carrying out a B activity listed within Schedule 1 to the PPC Regulations, but also directly associated activities which have a technical connection with a schedule 1 activity and which could have an effect on pollution. - An Operator is the person (eg a company or individual) who has control over the operation of an installation. - Stack includes structures and openings of any kind from or through which substances may be emitted to air. - Duct includes enclosed structures through which gaseous substances may be conveyed. - Process vent includes open terminations of ducts. - Authorised Officer shall mean an officer authorised to carry out duties under the Pollution Prevention and Control Act 1999 and subordinate regulations - Logbook shall mean any electronic or paper means of storage of the required information as agreed by the regulator - Local Authority shall mean Coventry City Council - "m" means metre - "m/s" means metres per second - net rated thermal input means the rate at which fuel can be burned at the maximum continuous rating of the appliance multiplied by the net calorific value of the fuel and expressed as megawatts thermal - waste oil means any mineral based lubricating or industrial oil which has become unfit for the use for which it was intended and in particular used combustion engine oil, gearbox oil, mineral lubrication oil, oil for turbines and hydraulic oil
+• An Activity is an industrial activity forming part of an installation.
+Different types of activity are listed within Schedule 1 of Environmental Permitting (England and Wales) Regulations 2010 and are broadly broken down into industrial sectors.
+Other "associated" activities may also form part of an installation.

+- An Installation comprises not just any relevant unit carrying out a B activity listed within Schedule 1 to the Environmental Permitting (England and Wales) Regulations 2010, but also directly associated activities which have a technical connection with a schedule 1 activity and which could have an effect on pollution. - An Operator is the person (e.g. a company or individual) who has control over the operation of an installation. - Stack includes structures and openings of any kind from or through which substances may be emitted to air. - Duct includes enclosed structures through which gaseous substances may be conveyed. - Process vent includes open terminations of ducts. - Authorised Officer shall mean an officer authorised to carry out duties under the Pollution Prevention and Control Act 1999 and subordinate regulations - Logbook shall mean any electronic or paper means of storage of the required information as agreed by the regulator - Local Authority shall mean Coventry City Council - "m" means metre - "m/s" means metres per second - Net rated thermal input means the rate at which fuel can be burned at the maximum continuous rating of the appliance multiplied by the net calorific value of the fuel and expressed as megawatts thermal - Waste oil means any mineral based lubricating or industrial oil which has become unfit for the use for which it was intended and in particular used combustion engine oil, gearbox oil, mineral lubrication oil, oil for turbines and hydraulic oil

-The general location of the Authorised Process is marked on the attached plan PPC/005/A page .
-The Installation boundary is marked in red on the attached plan PPC/005/B page in addition to the internal layout of the garage.
+The general location of the Authorised Process is marked on the attached plan PPC/184/A. The Installation boundary is marked in red on the attached plan PPC/184/B in addition to the internal layout of the garage.